ESA-APEx/apex_documentation/instantiation/index.md

 are all managed by a dedicated ApplicationHub server.
 This ApplicationHub orchestrates the launch and management of such software deployments, ensuring secured (isolated from other users) and customisable environments for individual users, while allowing targetted file sharing operations among users.

 A key feature of the APEx Project Environments is the ability to provide managed, configurable environments.
-These environments can be tailored to the specific needs of different projects and users for their tasks (EO application development, hosting, execution, exploratory analysis).
+These environments can be tailored to the specific needs of different projects and users, supporting various tasks, including exploratory analysis, development, hosting, and execution of EO applications.
 This flexibility and configurability allow the project members to focus on their primary research objectives without being bogged down by the technical complexities of setting up and maintaining advanced, Cloud-native workspaces.

 Another critical component of the APEx Instantiation Services is the seamless integration with